-Bleeding from the gums is the body’s way of telling us that there is a problem with the gums.
-There might be food or plaque deposits, leaving bacteria to thrive in the affected area.
+Bleeding from the gums is the body’s way of telling us that there is a problem with our gums.
+There might be food or plaque deposits, allowing bacteria to thrive in the affected area.
 The body starts an inflammatory process to bring more blood and bacteria-fighting cells as it tries to naturally fight back.

 Inflamed gums can result in bleeding and tenderness or pain.
 Without attending to the signs and symptoms, this bacteria can cause further permanent damage, which can include bone loss of the jaws and recession of the gums.
 This is called gum or periodontal disease.

 Just like other medical conditions such as the early stages of high blood pressure or diabetes, majority of people don’t know they suffer from gum disease as it is usually slow and painless.
 A daily oral hygiene routine can minimize the progression of gum disease, but sometimes the body just needs an extra hand in cleaning out the areas you can’t feel or see.